facebookresearch/Mephisto/packages/mephisto-worker-experience/README.md

 The `list` prop accepts an array of objects where each object has a header property and a text property.
 This property is where the data for the tips is defined.
 ### `disableUserSubmission`
 The `disableUserSubmission` prop accepts a boolean where a true value hides the text inputs and hides the submit button.
 Setting `disableUserSubmission` to false keeps the user inputs and submit button visible.
+The default value of this prop is false.
 ### `handleSubmit`
 The `handleSubmit` prop accepts a function that runs when the "Submit Tip" button is pressed.
 The tipData property can be passed down through to the function.
 This method can only be ran when `disableUserSubmission` is set to false.
 ### `tipData`